-In fiscal year 2014, Louisiana employers received DOL certification for almost 15,000 positions, including jobs across a wide variety of occupations and geographies within the state.
-They included nearly 2,500 positions for potential workers on H-1B visas, as well as roughly 7,200 for H-2A workers.
-Federal officials also issued almost 4,900 certifications for H-2B visas, which are frequently used to staff places like hotels, fisheries, and stables during the high season.
-Given that it is expensive and cumbersome for employers to obtain labor certs-and similarly daunting to formally apply for an H-1B visa the large interest in all these visa categories indicates Louisiana employers likely were having real trouble finding the workers they needed on U.S. soil.
+In fiscal year 2014, Oregon employers received DOL certification for more than 9,800 positions, including jobs across a wide variety of occupations and geographies within the state.
+They included more than 7,500 positions for potential workers on H-1B visas, as well as roughly 200 for H-2A workers.
+Federal officials also issued more than 1,400 certifications for H-2B visas, which are frequently used to staff places like hotels, fisheries, and stables during the high season.
+Given that it is expensive and cumbersome for employers to obtain labor certs-and similarly daunting to formally apply for an H-1B visa-the large interest in all these visa categories indicates Oregon employers likely were having real trouble finding the workers they needed on U.S. soil.

 Applying for a certification, however, is not the same as receiving a visa.
 The H-1B program is currently capped at 85,000 visas a year for private sector employers.
 In the country as a whole, this resulted in almost half of all such applications being rejected in fiscal year 2014 alone.
 The H-2B program is similarly limited to just 66,000 visas per year.
 Even permanent immigrants get ensnared in the limitations of our outdated immigration system.
-Only seven percent of all green cards can go to nationals of any one country in a given year-resulting in backlogs lasting years for many Indian, Chinese, Mexican, and Filipino workers.18
+Only 7 percent of all green cards can go to nationals of any one country in a given year-resulting in backlogs lasting years for many Indian, Chinese, Mexican, and Filipino workers.
+22

 When companies are denied the visas they need, company expansion is commonly slowed-often at a real and meaningful cost to the U.S.-born population.
-One study by the Partnership for a New American Economy and the American Enterprise Institute estimated that when a state receives 100 H-2B visas, 464 jobs are created for U.S.-born workers in the seven years that follow.19 The fact that H-1B visa holders actually create not take away-jobs from Americans has also been widely supported in the literature.
-A 2013 paper written by professors at Harvard University looking at the 1995 to 2008 period found that 1 additional young, highskilled immigrant worker hired by a firm created 3.1 jobs for U.S.-born workers at that same company during the period studied.20 Other academics have tied each H-1B
+One study by the Partnership for a New American Economy and the American Enterprise Institute estimated that when a state receives 100 H-2B visas, 464 jobs are created for U.S.-born workers in the seven years that follow.
+23 The fact that H-1B visa holders actually create not take away-jobs from Americans has also been widely supported in the literature.
+A 2013 paper written by professors at Harvard University looking at the 1995 to 2008 period found that 1 additional young, highskilled immigrant worker hired by a firm created 3.1 jobs